swanky-rt/Student-Navigator/assignment-5/README.md

 ### How We Used LLMs

-We used GPT-4/GPT-5-based LLMs *for support* in this project.
+We used ChatGPT-5-based LLMs for support in this project.
 Their role was to:

 * Verify theoretical correctness of privacy–utility metrics.
 * Help with debugging and refactoring repetitive experiment scripts.
 Helped with Regex formatting and logging scripts.
-* Provide structural consistency in documentation and plots.
+* Provide structural consistency in documentation and plots, library usage.
   All code logic, experiments, and results were designed and executed by the team.
-* Helped with structuring markdowns (but the raw content was provided by us)
+* Helped with structuring markdowns (but the content was provided by us)

 ### What We Did Ourselves